 Encouraging your school-age child’s creative play

-Creative activities: visual art and media
+Creative activities: arts and crafts

 Here are some ideas to get you and your child started:

 - Use large cardboard boxes to build cubby houses.
 Let your child come up with the structure and decoration.

 - Give your child a large piece of paper or cardboard to decorate or draw as an imaginary place.
 For example, your child could paint an outer space scene and then drive cars between planets.

 - Play with textured paint.
 Add sand, dirt or sawdust to paint and use this to decorate boxes or make paintings.